Solution to the puzzle Tracks.

 Thus, the answer to the puzzle was STAIRWAY TO HEAVEN.

-An interesting challenge for this puzzle is to write a program that can automatically find a path for the top field and then use it to extract a message from the bottom field.
+An interesting challenge for this puzzle is to write a program that can automatically find a path for the top grid and then use it to extract a message from the bottom grid.
 Let's try to write such a program in Python.

-Let's start by finding a path for the top field.
-The input data for this problem will be: the number of columns in the left part of the field; 3 lists of numbers that represent the constraints for the columns, rows on the left part of the field, and rows on the right part of the field respectively; a tuple of 2 numbers denoting the start cell and a tuple of 2 numbers denoting the finish cell.
+Let's start by finding a path for the top grid.
+The input data for this problem will be: the number of columns in the left part of the grid; 3 lists of numbers that represent the constraints for the columns, rows on the left part of the grid, and rows on the right part of the grid respectively; a tuple of 2 numbers denoting the start cell and a tuple of 2 numbers denoting the finish cell.

-# number of cols in the left part of the field
+# number of cols in the left part of the grid

 cols_in_left_part = 8